blhprasanna99/blhprasanna99/README.md

+<h1>Lakshmi Hari Prasanna</h1>

 ### Hi there 👋

+*Iam Lakshmi hari Prasanna.
+I'm interested in Computer Science, Machine learning and Data science.
+I have some basic knowledge in machine learning.*
+- 📫 How to reach me: ...My email id: lakshmi.hariprasanna@gmail.com
 <!--
 **blhprasanna99/blhprasanna99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-**Iam Lakshmi hari Prasanna.I'm interested in Computer Science, Machine learning and Data science.I have basic knowledge in machine learning.
-Here are some ideas to get you started:**
+Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...